TLNKhanh/esp32-usb-hid-buttons/README.md

-# ESP32-S3 USB HID Button Keyboard
+# ESP32-S3 USB HID Button Keyboard with Arduino
 A simple and beginner-friendly project to get started with USB HID and keystrokes using ESP32-S3.

 ## 🧠 Features